innat/GWD-MaskRCNN/README.md

 # GWD-MaskRCNN
-Global Wheat Detection in Mask-RCNN
+This is a baseline Matterport Keras implementation of Mask-RCNN for Global Wheat Detection task.